zhenchengfang/VirionFinder/README.md

 # Contact
-Any question, please do not hesitate to contact me: fangzc@pku.edu.cn
+Any question, please do not hesitate to contact me: fangzc@smu.edu.cn